 Revlimid comes in the form of a capsule.

-Rare but serious side effects listed for Revlimid include fetal harm in pregnant women, liver failure, severe skin reactions, and increased risk for heart attack, stroke, dangerous blood clots, and other types of cancer.
+Rare but serious side effects listed for Revlimid include severe fetal harm in pregnant women, liver failure, severe skin reactions, and increased risk for heart attack, stroke, dangerous blood clots, and other types of cancer.

 For more details about this treatment, visit: